DAFoam/DAFoam.github.io/pages/mydoc/mydoc_get_started_runscript.md

 The "--task" argument defines the task to run, which includes "opt": run optimization, "run": run primal and adjoint solver once, "solveCL": solve for alpha0 for a given CL_target, and "testSensShape": verify the adjoint sensitivity.

-We then define some global parameters such at "U0": the far field velocity, "p0": the far field pressure, "nuTilda0": the far field turbulence variable, "CL_target": the target lift coefficient, "alpha0": the initial angle of attack, "A0": the reference area to normalize drag and lift coefficients.
+We then define some global parameters such at "U0": the far field velocity, "p0": the far field pressure, "nuTilda0", "k0", "epsilon0", "omega0": the far field turbulence variables, "CL_target": the target lift coefficient, "alpha0": the initial angle of attack, "A0": the reference area to normalize drag and lift coefficients.

 ```python